matthew-dean/Crunch/README.md

 Who Is Currently Awesome?
 --------------
-Crunch was made by Matt and Matt (although Matt did most of the work).
+Crunch was made by two Matts, named Matt and Matt.
 Crunch is now maintained by an awesome team of  Crunch Individuals, or Crunchviduals™.
 They are:

 * Matthew Dean
-* Matt Kump
 * Nir Azuelos
 * Michael Norton
 * Andrew Matecha
-* Brandon Labbé
 * Mark Sandhu
 * Romel Dris
 * Mark Campbell